r-lyeh-archived/bundle/README.md

 ======

 - Bundle is an embeddable compression library that supports ZIP, LZMA, LZIP, ZPAQ, LZ4, ZSTD, BROTLI and SHOCO (C++03)(C++11).
-- Bundle is optimized for highest compression ratios on each compressor, wherever possible.
+- Bundle is optimized for highest compression ratios on each compressor, where possible.
-- Bundle is optimized for fastest decompression times on each decompressor, wherever possible.
+- Bundle is optimized for fastest decompression times on each decompressor, where possible.
 - Bundle is easy to integrate, comes in an amalgamated distribution.
 - Bundle is tiny.
 Header and source files.
 Self-contained, dependencies included.
 - Bundle is cross-platform.